cschladetsch/CardChess-Unity3d/Rules.md

 ### Creatures

-When a Creature card is played, it must be placed on a square adjacent to its King unless otherwise stated on the Creature Card.
+In general, creatures can be placed anywhere on the board as long as it doesn't result in a Check or Checkmate.

+### Creature Movement

 Different creatures have different movement abilities.
 In general, a given creature will move like a piece in chess: A Pawn, Queen, Root, Bishop, Knight.

-Some creatures have special movement abilities like flying.
+Some creatures have special movement abilities like Flying.
+Flying creatures are not blocked by other non-flying creatures.

-Most creatures have an Attack strengh and a Health amount.
+All creatures have an Attack strengh and a Health amount.
+When a creature's health is reduced to below zero, it is removed from the board and placed in the player's Graveyard.

 When a creature lands on a square occupied by an enemy creature, they Battle.
-If a creature's health ever drops below zero, it is removed from the board and put in the Graveyard.
-Creatures with zero health are unconcious and cannot move.

 Some creatures can heal other creatures.